 Pixar Pal-A-Round – I’m not a fan of heights and the Ferris wheel is top of my list of scary rides!
-However these gondolas are fully enclosed and you can choose the swinging or non-swinging version.
+These gondolas are fully enclosed and you can choose the swinging or non-swinging version.

 Ride With Height – Start With This!

-Toy Story Midway Mania – While you’ll be experiencing 3-D this interactive ride is also a competitive game where you shoot at the screen simulator to score points.
+Toy Story Midway Mania – This interactive ride is also a competitive game where you shoot at the screen simulator to score points.
 There is plenty of spinning and 3-D elements but it’s all done in a fun and playful atmosphere.

-Shows That Are Scary for Kids at Disneyland
+Shows That Might Be Scary for Kids at Disneyland

-Fantasmic! – It’s a nighttime show of good versus evil, which means lots of villain appearances and a huge fire-breathing dragon.
-It’s an impressive show with dramatic music and effects, which means it might be too intense from some kids.
+Fantasmic! – It’s a nighttime show of good versus evil.
+This means lots of villain appearances and a huge fire-breathing dragon.
+It’s an impressive show with dramatic music and special effects.
+It might be too intense from some kids.

 Shows Without Scary Elements:

 Disney Junior Dance Party! – This lively indoor show is custom made for toddlers and preschoolers.
 Nothing to induce anxiety here, just a lot of dancing, clapping and familiar character appearances.

 World of Color – This nighttime water show at California Adventure highlights popular movies onto sprays of water.
 Yes, there are some intense theatrics including dramatic sequences and pyrotechnics on the water.
 But each section is brief and nothing lingers too long before moving to something more lighthearted.
 For hesitant kids, I recommend not standing too close to the action.